Lab4US/gpu-short-course/README.md

 ## Exercise notebooks

-In this section we describe three possible options how to get and run the exercise Jupyter notebooks.
+In this section we describe options how to get and run the exercise Jupyter notebooks.

 ### Option #1: running jupyter notebooks in Miniconda (Linux or Windows)